AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Initial condition
 ^^^^^^^^^^^^^^^^^

-This example introduces a new |SPARK| feature that did not exist in SPARK 2005.
+This example introduces a new SPARK 2014 feature that did not exist in SPARK 2005.
 On top of declaring an abstract state and promising to initialize it, we also illustrate certain conditions that will be valid after initialization.
 There is a verification condition to show that